Human After All: Reception

-Critical reception
+Critical

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Human After All received an average score of 57, indicating "mixed or average reviews", based on 28 reviews.
 In his review for Blender magazine, Simon Reynolds said that Discoverys blissful and "open-hearted" music had been replaced by "an archly ironic dance-rock that feels desultory and numb – verging on autistic".
 Q felt that it lacked the "fun" of Daft Punk's previous work.
 Barry Walters of Rolling Stone said that the duo generally "repeats rather than elaborates its riffs", and that they "exaggerate their band's own robotic tendencies here, much to the detriment of its grooves".
 Dorian Lynskey of The Guardian called the album "a joyless collection of average ideas stretched desperately thin".
 Robert Christgau from The Village Voice graded the album a "dud", indicating "a bad record whose details rarely merit further thought".
 Mixmag wrote that Human After All sounded "as if Bangalter took a holiday and let his four year-old son ... loose in the studio with a toy sound machine".

 In a positive review, Matthew Weiner of Stylus Magazine wrote: "It's the same story, track after track, willfully mistaking alternation for variation, intensification for development and dynamics.
 In other words, a shining example of pop songcraft in the 21st century."
 Mojo magazine said that it "strips out the most flamboyant frills to create a more incisive sound".
 Human After All was nominated for the 2006 Grammy Award for Best Electronic/Dance Album, but lost to the Chemical Brothers album Push the Button.